|About Tang Soo Do and Moo Ji Hwe|

 Tangsoodo (karate) was traditionally a complete martial art; not just a striking art.
 In the 20th century, karate as it was taught in Japan and Korea was modernized to emphasize performance quality in basics, forms and sparring.
 This was part of a plan to make karate a "martial way" (Korean: "mudo", Japanese: budo); something to be practiced for fitness, personal refinement and sport.
 Because of this, much of the original emphasis on efficient self-defense, including pressure points, locks and holds, throwing techniques, close-quarter combat and healing arts were ignored in favor of techniques that could be taught in large classes and that would work well for use in tournaments.
 While this modern approach has many positive aspects, our intention at Tang Soo Do Moo Ji Hwe is to emphasize more complete self-defense (including multiple applications of traditional forms) in balance with the modern approach that should be relevant and useful to all, not just the young and athletic.

 The meaning of Moo Ji Hwe is "martial wisdom association".
-While Tang Soo Do Moo Ji Hwe is rooted in the Moodukkwan style, it is informed by Eric Madis' training in judo, aikido, Okinawan karate (Goju-ryu and Shorin-ryu) and taekwondo.
+Tang Soo Do Moo Ji Hwe is rooted in the Moodukkwan style of tangsoodo, but is informed by Sabumnim Madis' training in judo, aikido, Okinawan karate (Goju-ryu and Shorin-ryu) and taekwondo.

 |Home||Instructors||Photos||Photos 2||Information - Links|